GabrielSlima/blog/articles/clean-code-clean-classes.md

         So a quick summary.
 Cohesion is a measure of the strengh of relationship between the elements of a module.
 It says the degree in wich these elements belongs together.
 The more cohesive a module is, the more specialist it is and, therefore, the more reusable, readable and maintainable it is.
         <br>
-        This means that not only the elements need to connect with each other (by making calling/using each other) but also that logically they belong together by sharing a set of common tasks/body or because they are connected by the responsibility of the module.
+        This means that not only the elements need to connect with each other (by calling/using each other) but also that logically they belong together by sharing a set of common tasks/body or because they are connected by the responsibility of the module.
     </p>
     <h4>Dealing with lots of variables on the module/class</h4>